Ghost Stories of the Yorkshire Dales

 Yore Mill overlooks the famous falls and is the home of a ghostly former owner, whose screams can still be heard after being dealt somewhat of a vigilante punishment for alleged sexual harassment (leaving him minus a few key parts…)

 Lastly, there are reports of a ghostly woman with a walking stick who haunts the road around Aysgarth.
-She is so lifelike that she looks almost human…. almost…
+She is so lifelike that she looks human…. almost…

 But was she?!
 Sceptics unite!